bilal-arikan/UnityFigmaBridge/README.md

 | **Component Instances** | The matching component prefab is instantiated, and any modified properties are applied                                 |
 | **Pages**               | Prefabs of each complete page are stored in the *Pages* folder                                                         |
 | **Vectors**             | Rendered on the server as a PNG (see *Server Rendering* nelow)                                                         |

+* **Placeholder Images** - When image downloads fail (due to network issues, rate limiting, etc.), placeholder images (2x2 gray PNG) are automatically created
+* **Failed Downloads Can Be Retried** - Use the "Download Server Rendered Images" or "Download Image Fills" menu items to re-attempt downloads - placeholders are automatically replaced with actual images
+* **No Broken References** - Placeholder images ensure your UI continues to render even if some images fail to download

+This is particularly useful when dealing with the Figma API's rate limiting (429 errors) on documents with many server-rendered shapes.

 ## Fonts